 The Temp screen is accessed by pressing the Temp Button located on the Home Screen.
-This screen displays the Outside Air Temperature and only exists on systems without the optional Floor Heat.
+This screen displays the Outside Air Temperature.
+The Temp Button is only available on systems without the optional Floor Heat.

 FLOOR SCREEN OPTIONAL FLOOR HEAT